All Episodes

 It's very rural.

-I mean, rural in a sense that people who don't live in Alaska have very little concept of what rural is, unless you're in Canada or Alaska.
+I mean, rural in a sense that people who don't live in Alaska have very little concept of what rural is unless you're in Canada or Alaska.

 Oh, it's true.

-And there's no fences, it's wide open, very sparsely populated.
+It's wide open, very sparsely populated.

 The bulk of the land in Alaska is federal land, so there's plenty to choose from.